zlomke76-del/solaceveil-public/README.md

 # SolaceVeil Public

-Governed cognition runtime for continuity-aware AI systems.
+**Runtime governance infrastructure for continuity-aware, consequence-bearing AI systems.**

-SolaceVeil is a runtime governance architecture designed to evaluate whether execution remains legitimate under current conditions before consequence is permitted to form.
+SolaceVeil is a constitutional runtime architecture for evaluating whether a proposed AI-supported action remains legitimate under the conditions that exist **now**, before cognition becomes operational consequence.

-As AI systems increasingly participate in real-world workflows, decisions, recommendations, and autonomous actions, the challenge is no longer simply whether a system can reason.
+SolaceVeil is not a chatbot.

-The challenge becomes:
+SolaceVeil is not a model benchmark.

-**Should execution still be permitted under the conditions that currently exist?**
+SolaceVeil is not an unrestricted autonomous execution system.

-SolaceVeil exists to evaluate that question.
+SolaceVeil is a governed runtime layer for preserving continuity, evidence, authority, admissibility, and operator oversight as AI systems participate in real-world workflows.

 ---